pulzze/autoflow-documentation/docs/Documentation/Examples/API/DELETE/Index.md

 <hr/>

 We already know how to make basic API from <a href="/docs/Documentation/Examples/API"> API Example Page</a>. <br/>
-This Page explain How to make <span class="method delete">DELETE</span> Method API, Add data in database and Get a response from this <span class="method delete">DELETE</span> API!
+This Page explain How to make <span class="method delete">DELETE</span> Method API, Delete data in database and Get a response from this <span class="method delete">DELETE</span> API!

 :::info Goal
 <h3>Add New <span class="method delete">DELETE</span> Path (in APIs Page) </h3><h3>➡️ Add New <span class="method delete">DELETE</span> Path (in Server Page).</h3>